 When the strategic phase, during which we have defined the profitability of the business idea and the addressee targets, is over, we can start the operational phase of the first approach to customer acquisition.
 Here in Vehnta, we define our approach based on three variables:

 As previously stated, it will be necessary to start from our own Red Ocean or our competitors’ customers for a customer acquisition that can begin on a well-known basis.
-However, to create more profit, it can also be helpful to explore new fields of a Blue Ocean.
+However, to create more profit, it can also be helpful to explore new fields of the Blue Ocean.
 At this point, a product could be offered to a company that is entirely wrong and far from the reference target.
-This can happen considering the complexity of the offered service, so because of a miscalculation or in case of attempts on borderline targets regarding the cluster of already qualified targets.
+This can happen considering the complexity of the offered service, so because of a miscalculation, or in case of attempts on borderline targets regarding the cluster of already qualified targets.

 However, a customer acquisition activity also has to consider the boundaries of the sectors of its customers.
 These operations can be advantageous in terms of new customers, but they can also not lead to the expected results: but we know that audentes fortuna iuvat.